unknown source

 - graph class bipartite has unbounded edge connectivity

-- forest upper bounds feedback edge set by a constant
+- graph class forest has constant feedback edge set

 - graph class forest has unbounded girth